voxel51/fiftyone/docs/source/faq/index.rst

 Can I downgrade to an older version of FiftyOne?
 ------------------------------------------------

-Certainly, refer to :ref:`these simple instructions <downgrading-fiftyone>`.
+Certainly, refer to :ref:`these instructions <downgrading-fiftyone>`.

 .. _faq-do-we-track: